 We might even check out some live jazz at the Dakota.
 I just need to convince Mrs. Cubert that jazz isn’t just for really old people.

-AbandonedCubicle.com will continue to be a focus for me.
+Abandoned Cubicle will continue to be a focus for me.
 I can’t even describe it as a “labor of love.”
-I don’t really think of it as “labor” to write these posts.
-That’s important, especially considering how frustrating the last few weeks of outages were.*
+I don’t think of it as “labor” to write these posts.
+That’s important, especially considering how frustrating the last few weeks with all the downtime were.*

 We’ll get it all down in “writing” on this post, so we can refer back to it throughout 2018.
 Who knows?
-Maybe you can give me some well-deserved shit for not riding my bike as much, or for settling for stand-up comedy as our “live performance” dates.
+Maybe you can give me some well-deserved guff for not riding my bike as much, or for settling for stand-up comedy as our “live performance” dates.

 I wouldn’t mind giving you all some crap too.
 But more as a loving, caring, early-retirement-bound coach of sorts.
 We encourage, not shame here, friends.

 *Talk about problems… I’ve gone from having to have my site rebuilt due to cache programs causing corrupt files, to finally throwing in the towel and switching hosting platforms.
 I’m now hosting with SiteGround, and so far so good.
 Light a candle for me.
 Thanks for sticking with me these past few weeks.
 We’ll be faster, and much more reliable going forward.